What Is Data Migration? Types, Strategy, and Best Practices

 The size of your data set can significantly influence how long the migration takes, how much it costs, and how complex it becomes.
 Large volumes require more bandwidth, more storage, and stricter coordination, especially if you're working with sensitive data or legacy systems that aren't optimized for speed.

-Workload types
+Workload patterns

 Migration speed and cutover window

-Some teams choose a “big bang” migration, moving everything at once during scheduled downtime.
+Some teams choose a big bang migration, moving everything at once during scheduled downtime.
 Others take a phased approach, migrating data in stages while both systems run in parallel.
 Your choice depends on business tolerance for disruption, internal resourcing, and how tightly systems are integrated.

 How to create a data migration strategy